Developing SAP Commerce Cloud Locally

 - Industry accelerators (documentation) - dependent on the industry accelerator.
 See the compatibility matrix in the documentation to determine which combination of industry version and SAP Commerce are compatible.

 - Integration Extension Pack (documentation) - with the release of SAP Commerce Core 2005 the integration extensions have been split into their own separate artifact, which allows for a separate cycle for improving integrations.
-New versions may be released as often as quarterly
+New versions may be released on demand, as often as quarterly.

 - Data Hub (documentation) - dependent on the SAP Commerce release.